ColetteChang/colettechang.github.io/_posts/2025-05-11-how-to-save-money-best-shows-nyc.md

 date: 2025-05-11
 author: Colette Chang
 categories: [Travel & Life]
-tags: [New York, Broadway, Opera, Ballet, Theater, Discounts]
+tags: [NYC, Broadway, Opera, Ballet, Theater, Discounts]
 ---

 The greatest thing about living in NYC for me is that you can often enjoy world-class performances at an affordable price.
 Here are the platforms and tricks I use to consistently find great deals: